davidsneighbour/kollitsch.dev/content/blog/2021/game-off-2021/index.md

   src = 'hero.png'
 tags: ["game-off", "javascript", "projects", "planning"]
 categories: ["programming", "projects"]
-draft: true
 ---

 [Game Off 2021](https://itch.io/jam/game-off-2021) is this years iteration of a regular game development contest hosted by [itch.io](https://itch.io).

-I decided a while back to develop some form of program or game just because of it.
+I decided a while back to develop some form of program or game just because I can.
 This is the perfect opportunity to force myself to do so and I'll program a little game throughout the month of November.
 If it fits the Game Off rules I might enter it into the contest.
 I don't expect to win or even be in the upper ranks, there are plenty of dedicated game developers out there that deserve their work being recognised.

 I'll report each Sunday if I got anywhere and what the progress of the project is and go into depth about that.
-Feel free to follow :)
+[Feel free to follow](/tags/game-off/) :)

 My current state is an empty repository (this is where everything starts, isn't it?) and a faint idea.